 \section{Introduction}

-The accurate prediction of molecular structures is pivotal in various scientific fields, ranging from drug discovery to materials science \cite{jorgensen2004many,jain2013commentary}.
-Understanding the spatial arrangement of atoms within molecules not only elucidates their properties but also facilitates the design of novel compounds with desired characteristics \cite{cramer2013essentials,leach2001molecular}.
+Accurate prediction of molecular structures is pivotal in various scientific fields, ranging from drug discovery to materials science \cite{jorgensen2004many,jain2013commentary}.
+Understanding the spatial arrangement of atoms in molecules not only elucidates their properties, but also facilitates the design of novel compounds with the desired characteristics \cite{cramer2013essentials,leach2001molecular}.
 Traditionally, quantum mechanical simulations, such as density functional theory (DFT), have been the primary approach for predicting molecular structures \cite{jones2015density,YangParr}.
-However, the inherent complexity and high computational cost of these simulations often limit their practicality, including their extension to larger systems \cite{friesner2005ab,bowler2012methods,goedecker1999linear,woo2022system}.
-This limitation presents significant challenges in extending these methods to more complex compounds, highlighting the need for more efficient and scalable predictive approaches \cite{rupp2012fast,butler2018machine,von2018quantum,woo2023dynamic,woo2024efficient}.
+However, the inherent complexity and high computational cost of these simulations often limit their practicality \cite{friesner2005ab,bowler2012methods,goedecker1999linear,woo2022system}.
+These limitations present substantial challenges in extending these methods to larger and more complex compounds, highlighting the need for more efficient and scalable predictive approaches \cite{rupp2012fast,butler2018machine,von2018quantum,woo2023dynamic,woo2024efficient}.

-In recent years, machine learning techniques have emerged as powerful tools in the field of molecular modeling, offering the potential to overcome these challenges and revolutionize structure prediction \cite{smith2017ani,GeoDiff,TSDiff}.
-Previous research has demonstrated the efficacy of machine learning in predicting molecular properties and structures, paving the way for innovative applications in diverse domains.
-One category of molecular structure prediction involves learning the potential energy surface (PES), where models aim to predict the potential energy and associated forces of a given molecular structure \cite{dral2020hierarchical, chmiela2018towards, smith2017ani, behler2007generalized, rupp2012fast}.
+In recent years, machine learning techniques have emerged as powerful tools in the field of molecular modeling with substantial potential to overcome these challenges \cite{smith2017ani,GeoDiff,TSDiff}.
+Previous research has demonstrated the efficacy of machine learning in predicting molecular properties and structures, opening a new door for innovative applications in diverse science domains.
+One category of molecular structure prediction involves learning a potential energy surface (PES), where models aim to predict the potential energy and associated forces of a given molecular structure \cite{dral2020hierarchical, chmiela2018towards, smith2017ani, behler2007generalized, rupp2012fast}.
 These methods rely on auxiliary optimization algorithms, similar to conventional computational chemistry approaches, to find molecular structures by navigating the energy landscape.
-While they provide valuable insights into the energy surface, they require extensive \emph{ab initio} computations for training data preparation.